jrenken/qgis-PosiView/help/source/index.rst

    * Layer geometry type is 'POINT'
    * Layer contains a field 'name'
    * Layer has to be the active (selected) layer.
 The position display is reset when the active layer changes.
+The plugin doesn't monitor layer modifications.

    .. index:: Guidance window